-Tourism Product Title of Standards or Code of Practice Standard code Price Guest Houses Tourist accommodation- Part 3: Requirements for guest houses CRS 11-3:2016 USD 35.03
+Tourism Product Title of Standards or Code of Practice Standard code Price Guest Houses Tourist accommodation- Part 3: Requirements for guest houses CRS 11-3:2016 USD 35.03 minimum requirement This standard contain that CRS 11-3 be us This standard can be industry on the interrising and secure envelopment ies the minimum requirements for any guesthouse, operating in the CARICO customer expectations supersede the requiren fon - Part 1: General re s continual protection o oduced to ensure enha nents of Part 1.
+It is intended equirements. of the national tourism anced guest satisfaction in a personnel issues;

-This standard is prepared specifically for guesthouses and establishes the minimum requirements for this type of accommodation.
-Compliance to the minimum requirements outlined in this standard will enable service providers to meet and exceed customer expectations.

-This standard contains additional requirements specific to the type of establishment and does not supersede the requirements of Part 1.
-It is intended that CRS 11-3 be used as a supplement to CRS 11-1:2012, Specification for tourist accommodation - Part 1: General requirements.

-This standard can be used as a tool by competent authorities under any programme that promotes continual protection of the national tourism industry on the international market.
-It is recommended that a quality management system be introduced to ensure enhanced guest satisfaction in a safe and secure environment.

-This standard specifies the minimum requirements for any guesthouse, operating in the CARICOM region, which provides accommodation to tourists.
-It establishes requirements for:

-- a) physical and personnel issues; - b) guest facilities;

-- c) public and private areas; and - d) health and safety.

-Product Title of Standards or Code of Practice Standard code Price Hotel Tourism and Related Services - Tourist Accommodation - Hotels CRS 11-2:2018 USD 54.43 Accommodation requirements

-This standard contains additional requirements specific to hotels and does not supersede the requirements of Part 1.
-It is intended that this part of CRS 11 be used as a supplement to CRS 11-1: 2012, Specification for tourist accommodation: Part 1 - General requirements.

-This standard is prepared specifically for hotels.
-It establishes the minimum requirements for this type of accommodation.
-By complying with and improving on these minimum requirements, it is hoped that the service providers will consistently meet and exceed customer expectations in an efficient and cost effective manner.

-This standard is intended to be used as a tool by competent authorities under any programme that promotes continual protection of the national tourism industry on the international market.

-It is recommended that a quality management system be introduced to ensure that the service provides high visitor satisfaction in a safe and secure environment

-This CARICOM Regional Standard specifies the minimum requirements for any hotel providing accommodation to tourists operating in the CARICOM Region.
-It establishes requirements for:

-- a) guest facilities;

-- b) public areas;

-- c) food and beverage preparation and service area;

-- d) staff break areas;

-- e) safety and security.

-This document does not apply to:

-- a) bed and breakfast establishments;

-- b) self-catering units;

-- c) private residences or apartments rented for periods exceeding one month;

-- d) villas;
+c) guest facilitie public and pr health and sa ivate areas; and P roduct Title of Standards or Code of Practice Standard code Price lotel modation Tourism and Related Services - Tourist Accommodation - Hotels requirements CRS 11-2:2018 USD 54.43 CRS 11 This sta improvi andard contai be used as andard is pre ng on these ins additional requirements specific to hotels and does not supersede the req a supplement to CRS 11-1: 2012, Specification for tourist accommodation: Pa pared specifically for hotels.
+It establishes the minimum requirements for this minimum requirements, it is hoped that the service providers will consistent ective manner. rt 1 - General require s type of accommodat ments. tion.
+By complying with and ended to be used as a tool by competent authorities under any programme the international market. hat promotes continua al protection of the national It is reco hat a quality management system be introduced to ensure that the service pro vides high visitor satis faction in a safe and secure Ų ional Standard specifies the minimum requirements for any hotel providing ac It establishes requirements for: commodation to touris ts operating in the b) c) d) b) public areas; c) food and beverage preparation and service area; d) staff break areas; This do This document does not apply to: b) : c) self-catering akfast establishments; units; ences or apartments rented for periods exceeding one month;

-- e) eco-lodges;
+e) eco-lodges;

+f) guesthouses;

-- f) guesthouses; - g) premises used exclusively for the accommodation of persons in religious, educational or charitable organisations.
+g) premises used exclusively for the accommodation of persons in religious, educational or charitable organisations.

-Product Title of Standards or Code of Practice Standard code Price Short Term Rentals Specification for Short Term Vehicle Rentals CRS 12: 2010 USD 40.85
+Product Title of Standards or Code of Practice Standard code Price Short Term Specification for Short Term Vehicle Rentals CRS 12: 2010 USD 40.85 Rentals